 In addition to having easily readable and engaging content, hotel websites must be honest about their property.
 If guests suspect that your hotel website is trying to portray an inaccurate image, they will flock to travel review sites to find information from previous guests.
 This could then lead to booking on a third party site.
 By portraying an accurate picture of your hotel upfront, you have the power to provide the information in an engaging way that will entice customers to book a room at your hotel.

 3. Provide Information Your Guests Want

 Finally, be sure to provide relevant information that guests are looking for upfront.
 Guests are on your hotel’s website to find information about rooms, amenities, price, and nearby attractions to name a few.
-When guests are able to readily find what they are looking for, they do not need to go other sites to find basic information about your hotel.
+When guests can readily find what they are looking for, they do not need to go to other sites to find necessary information about your hotel.